 High school students should be aware that a low GPA, low credit ratio, or taking too many unrequired courses can negatively impact their future financial aid eligibility if they plan to pursue a degree at Tompkins Cortland.
 Most associate's degrees must be completed within 90 to 95 credits, not including dropped or audited courses.

 - A student's GPA is used in determining eligibility for merit-based scholarships.

-- Students planning to attend TC3 for college should seriously consider their career paths when selecting courses to take while still in high school.
+- Students planning to attend Tompkins Cortland Community College after high school should seriously consider their career paths when selecting courses to take while still in high school.
 Accruing too many unrequired credits could negatively impact a student's long-term financial aid eligibility.

 Transfer of Credits